-You can manage your domain registration and nameservers at any registrar you like and still point your domain’s hosting to DreamHost.
+You can manage your domain registration and nameservers at any registrar you like and still host your site at DreamHost.
 However, this is only necessary if you want to keep some services at another company (such as email) while hosting the site at DreamHost.

-- The "A" type record found there (displayed as an IPv4 address) should be copied into the DNS settings of the non-DreamHost provider.
+- All of the "A" type records found on this page should be copied into the DNS settings of the non-DreamHost provider.